anmol-anand/portfolio/README.md

 # Portfolio

 This repository contains the source code for my portfolio website.

-Made with ❤️ by Anmol Anand.
+It is a React application hosted with Node.js and made with ❤️ by Anmol Anand.

 Check it out here: [anmol-anand.github.io/portfolio](https://anmol-anand.github.io/portfolio)